 An alert officer spotted a vehicle fitting the description and pulled over Donna Lynn Simmons, 65, of Pinetree Drive.
 Simmons was arrested and taken into custody on third-degree robbery charges.
 A bond has been set at $15,000.

 Third-degree robbery, also referred to as “Strong Arm Robbery”, is a Class “C” felony in the state of Alabama and is punishable by a minimum of one year in prison.
-This … Read the rest
+This sentence can be expanded for repeat offenders.

 Jerry Michael Summers, 46, has been arrested and charged with misdemeanor animal cruelty after beating two puppies with a baseball bat.
 Summers was taken into custody over the weekend and is being held at the Henry County jail on $1,000 bail.